Dairy Farmers of Ontario, Milk

 Origin: 1972, Canada

-Status: Active (updated)
+Status: Active (brand updated)

 www.milk.org

-1. Milk tanker truck picking up milk (mock-up) – Dairy Farmers of Ontario
+• 1.
+Milk tanker truck picking up milk

-2. Milk Bone, Billboard Ad by BBDO Canada, 2003 (mock-up)
+2. Milk Bone, Billboard Ad by BBDO Canada – c.
+2000

 3. Milk.
-Really keeps kids going, poster Ad by Due North Communications, 2011
+Really keeps kids going, poster Ad by Due North Communications – 2011

-4. Coffee vs. Milk, Magazine Ad by Vickers & Benson, 1976
+4. Coffee vs. Milk, Magazine Ad by Vickers & Benson – 1976

-5. 50th Anniversary Branding via Recharge with Milk Tankard, Ontario Curling Assoc, 2015
+5. 50th Anniversary Branding via Recharge with Milk Tankard, Ontario Curling Assoc – 2015

-7. Dairy Done Right (The Letter), TV Ad by NFA, 2019
+7. Dairy Done Right (The Letter), TV Ad by NFA – 2019